ctjong/orion/Readme.md

 Parameters:
 - **entity** - Name of the entity where the resource is in.
 - **accessType** - The mode of access:
     - **private** - The requester is the owner of the resource.
-An "accessToken" header containg the bearer token is required to prove the owner's identity.
+An "accessToken" header containing the bearer token is required to prove the owner's identity.
 See [Authentication](#authentication) section for more details on how to get the access token.
     - **public** - The requester is not the owner of the resource, or not trying to access it as its owner.
 - **id** - Id of the requested resource.